Richard

 coated with a reactive dye that changes color on exposure to the

-approach is to coat the disc with a film of graphite oxide, which
+our approach is to coat the disc with a film of graphite oxide,

-then can be directly printed on," Kaner said.
-"We previously found
+which then can be directly printed on," Kaner said.
+"We

-an unusual photo-thermal effect in which graphite oxide absorbs
+previously found an unusual photo-thermal effect in which

-home," El-Kady said.
-"One only needs a DVD burner and graphite
+at home," El-Kady said.
+"One only needs a DVD burner and

-oxide dispersion in water, which is commercially available at a
+graphite oxide dispersion in water, which is commercially

 The new micro-supercapacitors are also highly bendable and